Cornered Heegaard Floer homology: Introduction

 Bordered Floer homology, introduced by P.~Ozsv\'ath, D.~Thurston, and the second author is a further downwards extension of $\HFa$~\cite{LOT1}.
 To each compact, connected, oriented surface $F$ (plus a little extra data: a representation of $F$ by a ``pointed matched circle'', which encodes a parametrization of the surface), it associates a differential algebra $\Alg(F)$.
 To a compact, connected, oriented $3$-manifold $Y$ with boundary $F$ (represented by a ``bordered Heegaard diagram'') it associates a right $\Ainf$-module $\CFAa(Y)$ over $\Alg(F)$ and a left dg-module $\CFDa(Y)$ over $\Alg(-F)$.
 (Here and later, ``$-$" denotes orientation reversal.)
 These modules relate to $\CFa(Y)$ via a pairing theorem: If $Y=Y_0\cup_F Y_1$ then

 where $\DTP$ denotes the derived tensor product.
 There are also bimodules associated to $3$-dimensional cobordisms, satisfying analogous pairing theorems~\cite{LOT2}.

 Cornered Floer homology, envisaged by the first and third authors, is a further extension of Heegaard Floer homology, down to 1-manifolds, surfaces with boundary, and $3$-manifolds with corners.
 The first steps in this direction were taken in \cite{DM:cornered}.
 To the circle $S^1$ was associated a $2$-algebra, that is, a vector space with two different multiplications: a vertical one denoted $\cdot$ and a horizontal one denoted $*$, which are required to satisfy a certain compatibility condition.
 For the case at hand the $2$-algebra used was called the sequential nilCoxeter $2$-algebra and denoted $\nil$.
 Next, to a surface $F$ with boundary $S^1$ (represented by a ``pointed matched interval'') were associated four kinds of algebra-modules over $\nil$, denoted $\LAlgS(F)$, $\RAlgS(F)$, $\TAlgS(F)$, and $\BAlgS(F)$,\footnote{In \cite{DM:cornered}, these were denoted $\LAlg(F)$, $\RAlg(F)$, $\TAlg(F)$, and $\BAlg(F)$.
-However, here we choose to use the notation without the superscript for a different set of algebra-modules, the ones over the $2$-algebra $\Dnil$, which play a more prominent role in this paper.} and called the left, right, top, and bottom algebras, respectively.
+However, here we choose to use the notation without the superscript for a different set of algebra-modules, the ones over the $2$-algebra $\Dnil$, which play a more prominent role in this paper.} and called the left, right, top, and bottom algebra-modules, respectively.
 If $F$ is a closed surface decomposed into two pieces as $F=F_0\cup_{S^1} F_1$, there is a ``vertical'' pairing theorem:

-where $\odot$ denotes the tensor product with respect to the vertical multiplication.
-The paper \cite{DM:cornered} did not define invariants for $3$-manifolds with corners, but did give a toy model for the construction of these invariants, in terms of planar grid diagrams.
+where $\odot$ denotes the tensor product with respect to the vertical multiplication. \footnote{The reader may be confused about why the top algebra-module sits at the bottom of the tensor product, and vice versa.
+The name ``top'' refers to the position of $\nil$ on top of $\TAlgS(F)$.
+This is consistent with the usual convention that a left (resp. right) module is acted on by an algebra on the left (resp. right).} The paper \cite{DM:cornered} did not define invariants for $3$-manifolds with corners, but did give a toy model for the construction of these invariants, in terms of planar grid diagrams.
 It also proved the pairing theorems for this toy model.

 The goal of the present paper is to further develop the theory of cornered Floer homology, by constructing invariants of $3$-manifolds with codimension-two corners, and proving pairing theorems for these invariants.